DushyanthKM/Health_care_Analysis-Advanced_Excel/README.md

 # Healthcare Data Analysis & Insights

 ## ❓ Problem Statement
-The objective of this project is to analyze healthcare data to extract actionable insights that could help improve patient care and healthcare resource management.
-By working with multiple datasets, Advanced Excel techniques were utilized to clean, transform, and analyze the data to uncover meaningful patterns.
+The aim of this project is to analyze healthcare data to extract actionable insights that could help improve patient care and healthcare resource management.
+By working with multiple datasets, I utilized various Excel techniques to clean, transform, and analyze the data to uncover meaningful patterns.

+## Project Overview
+This project focuses on analyzing healthcare data, such as patient health profiles, medical histories, and healthcare costs.
+The insights gained from this analysis are intended to assist healthcare stakeholders in making informed decisions regarding patient care and resource allocation.

 ## 📊 Data Understanding
 The dataset includes the following key attributes: